6 metrics tips and tools to benchmark your Procure to Pay Process

 The P2P Process enables CPOs and CFOs to manage the entire cross functional process and can offer valuable insight to Sourcing and Category Managers on how about how people buy off the categories they have negotiated and how suppliers get compensated for their work.
-Data is beyond critical to Procurement Operations.
-It’s everything, and the burden falls on procurement leaders to capture pertinent data to build good teams, track performance and show value.
-Now with Digital Transformation as a long standing mandate and now with the current pandemic the need to show value rapidly, Procurement officers must also find ways to measure their digital progress.
-Here’s a look at some of the Procure-to-Pay metrics procurement leaders should watch in order to better understand their digital progress.
-Use these tips and tools to identify, capture and convert relevant measurements into digital transformation.
-We covered these and more in this recent Webinar with The Hackett Group – Closing the Gap on P2P Digital Transformation.
-You can see the replay here.
+Data is beyond critical to purchasing and accounts payable teams.
+It’s everything, and the burden falls on Procurement leaders to capture pertinent data to build good teams, track performance and show value.
+With Digital Transformation as a long standing mandate and now with the current pandemic the need to show value rapidly, Procurement officers must find ways to measure their progress towards Best-in-Class performance.
+Here’s a look at some of the Procure-to-Pay best practice tips procurement leaders should focus on in order to better understand their digital progress.
+Use these tips and tools to measure and benchmark your P2P processes against top performers.
+We covered these and more in this Webinar with The Hackett Group – “Closing the Gap on Procure to Pay (P2P) Digital Transformation” – you can see the replay here.

 #1 Use automation for touchless processing – “Touchless” means data is electronic, transactions match the first time and need no human intervention.
 This metric closely aligns with digital transformation progress.
 Fully automated, touchless processes lead to better PO compliance, electronic and invoice-less processing, high first-time-match rates and more payments-on-time.
 This metric also impacts others like speed, visibility, and cost savings.
 This is a key metric to measure efficiency and effectiveness of the procure-to-pay process.

-Procurement metrics don’t have to be overwhelming, and neither does P2P digital transformation.
-Watch the webinar replay from The Hackett Group and Ivalua they break down P2P best practices and metrics.You can also download the Hackett Group Procurement benchmark report here to get all the relevant metrics to allow you to compare your performance against peers or top performers.
+Procurement metrics don’t have to be overwhelming, and neither does P2P process digital transformation.
+Watch the webinar replay from The Hackett Group and Ivalua they break down best practices and metrics.You can also download the Hackett Group Procurement benchmark report here to get all the relevant metrics to allow you to compare your performance against peers or top performers.